TOPIC: How Can One Overcome Genetic Disadvantages?

 Rest: Rest between sets should be from 30 seconds to 1 minute which is actually the rest time in between sets for hypertrophy.
 To prove this quickly a power lifter rests from 2-3 minutes just to prevent muscular gain.
 Plus resting too long will just push your workout over one hour.

-Compound Exercises: Use compound exercises - These are the muscle builders that will promote hypertrophy more than isolation exercises.
+Compound Exercises: Use compound exercises - These are the muscle builders that will promote hypertrophy more than isolation exercise.
 So basically the bulk of your exercises should be compound exercises.
 This doesn't mean you shouldn't have isolation exercises, because for some parts there are no good compound exercises like biceps.

-One arm rows aren't going to give you freaky mass on your biceps.
+One-arm rows aren't going to give you freaky mass on your biceps.